nikoladimitroff/Game-Engine-Architecture/homeworks/homework_1_idea.md

 You can also:

 * Scroll the forums of your favourite game for fan ideas
-* Ask in the UE4 forums or the facebook community page for something people would enjoy having as a plugin.
+* Ask in the UE forums or the facebook community page for something people would enjoy having as a plugin.